sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

+Feedback : The general feedback among peers was that it was well received.
+Recommenations to add to the device include
+ - Connect to nearby smart bulbs to notify owners of alarm when device not in vicinity
+ - Add vibration/sound to alert the user when not directly in use

 \*\***Summarize feedback from your partners here.**\*\*

 ## Make it your own